tbaptista/simcx/README.rst

 Simulator for Complex Systems.
 Developed for the course in Complex Systems from the Department of Informatics Engineering of the University of Coimbra.
 This software is still in beta stage.
-Tutorials and documentation are currently in preparation, and should be finished soon.
+Tutorials and documentation are available, but are still in development (check link above).

+Note that due to its main purpose (education), most of the code is written with a focus on readability, rather than performance.

-| Copyright (c) 2015-2016 Tiago Baptista - baptista@dei.uc.pt
+| Copyright (c) 2015-2017 Tiago Baptista - baptista@dei.uc.pt
 | Licensed under the Apache License, Version 2.0 (see LICENSE.txt)

 Dependencies